-Drag 24-bit PNG image into main part of the window.
+Drag true-color PNG image into main part of the window.
 Small images should be converted instantly.
-If image is large, there might be progress spinner visible in bottom right corner for few seconds.
+If image is large, there might be progress spinner visible for few seconds.

-If the quality isn't good enough, choose between Median Cut (preserves detail) and NeuQuant (best for gradients), try Dithered mode.
+If the quality isn't good enough, choose between Median Cut and Posterizer compression type and try Dithered mode.

 If the quality is great, try reducing number of colors, which will also further reduce file size.

-If image color completely changes (e.g. becomes much brighter/darker), you need to remove color profile from your PNG (convert image to sRGB/gamma 2.2 in your graphics program or remove gamma with ImageOptim.)
+If image color completely changes (e.g. becomes much brighter or saturated), you need to remove color profile from your PNG (convert image to sRGB/gamma 2.2 in your graphics program or remove gamma with ImageOptim.)

 IE6-friendly alpha makes almost-opaque colors fully opaque, to make image degrade better in IE6.